 Matariki

+While Matariki is an ancient festival for Maori – it’s also known as the Maori New Year – it has been adopted in wider New Zealand culture.
+Non-Maori are also learning and embracing this event as part of our calendar – and it’s a part of our pre-school and primary school curriculum.
 So even if Matariki is not something you’re familiar with, it’s good to find out more - and to discover that even while its origins lie in Maori mythology, Matariki is also an opportunity for families of faith to learn more about and celebrate the goodness of our God.
 Families reflect on the people who have gone before them (their tipuna), and reflect on the beginnings and endings.
 The appearance of the group of stars reminded people to start preparing their gardens to plan their crops, and give thanks for the food we have stored and preserved.
-It is a time to share ideas, to remember the past and celebrate the future.
+It is a time to share ideas, to remember the past and celebrate the future. |

 It is the LORD who created the stars, the Pleiades and Orion.

 He turns darkness into morning and day into night.
-He draws up water from the oceans and pours it down as rain on the land Amos 5:8 |
+He draws up water from the oceans and pours it down as rain on the land [Amos 5:8] |

 |

-Useful Websites
+Useful Websites and Resources

 Te reo to learn